egorkacc/Programming-languages-and-methods-I/lab1/README.md

-# Report of the 1-st laboratory work.
+# The 1-st laboratory work.